gldog/keep-ours-paths-merge-driver/README.md

 and write back the result as text using some formatter existing in Python.
 But the resulting outgoing format to "theirs" would probably not match the incoming format.
-To achieve proper formatting to not confusing Git's merge, an external formatter must be used to generate back the format of "theirs": The same formatter that was used to format the three file-versions before check-in.
+To achieve proper formatting to not confusing Git's merge, an external formatter must be used to generate back the incoming format of "theirs": The same formatter that was used to format the three file-versions before check-in.

 I experimented with parsing.
 But unfortunately working with structures rather than text was not as robust as I expected.
 There would be an advantage at less restructuring.
-But heavy restructuring can also confuse parsers.
+But heavy restructuring can confuse parsers.

 # Create a fully self-contained executable zipapp